dylanmc/CryptoBook/src/03_cryptol.rst

 Let's talk about how we can represent the key.
 In Chapter 1, we talked about the key being something like K\ :math:`\leftrightarrow`\ D, but that's hard to represent mathematically.
-If we straighten out our Caesar Cihper wheels into a line, it looks something like this:
+If we straighten out our Caesar Cipher wheels into a line, it looks something like this:

 ::